 - Opportunity to take free acting classes

-- Strong community of staff and former interns
+- Strong community of staff and former interns/apprentices

-Apprentices will not be able to work in other positions at the theater during their contracted 28 weeks, but overtime may be required on occasion and will be compensated at time + a half.
-Depending on their schedule, an apprentice may be able to take additional work outside the theater as long as it does not interfere with their hours at Trinity Rep.
+Apprentices will not be able to work in other positions at the theater during their contracted 35 weeks, but overtime may be required on occasion and will be compensated at time + a half.
+Depending on their schedule, apprentices may be able to take additional work outside the theater as long as it does not interfere with their hours at Trinity Rep.

-The main objective of this program is to teach apprentices with hands on experiences in a safe working environment.
-We make sure to offer direct opportunities to learn various skills including soldering, wiring practices, ETC Ion programming and basic Vectorworks and Lightwright.
-The electrics apprentice is also offered the opportunity to assist a lighting designer with a production and, if schedule permits, act as the light board operator and show runner for a main stage production.
+- The main objective of this program is to teach apprentices through hands-on experiences in a safe working environment.
+We make sure to offer direct opportunities to learn various skills including soldering, wiring practices, ETC Ion programming, and basic Vectorworks and Lightwright.

 ABOUT TRINITY REPERTORY COMPANY